Biden stuns allies with border wall bombshell

 The administration’s participation in the roundtable drew praise from CHC members; administration officials did not mention plans to restart border wall construction.

-Biden on Thursday told reporters his administration moved forward with the waivers and construction to comply with a legal obligation to use the appropriated funds.
+Biden told reporters Thursday that his administration moved forward with the waivers and construction to comply with a legal obligation to use the appropriated funds.

 “One question on the border wall: The border wall, money was appropriated for the border wall.
 I tried to get them to reappropriate, to redirect that money.
 They didn’t.
 They wouldn’t,” Biden told reporters in the Oval Office.